This post was originally published May 27, 2020 and extensively updated

 That might not seem like an advantage, but it is.
 Any income earned on the money in your Roth IRA is also tax free.
 You can even roll over the money in a traditional IRA or a 401(k) into a Roth IRA and reap the same benefits.

 Some of the best times to do a Roth IRA conversion are when you’ve had a year with less income than the previous year, or when you’ve retired and are temporarily in a lower tax bracket.
 This strategy makes sense if you can wait until the age of 70 ½ to make mandatory withdrawals.
-We like to suggestion this option to our clients because it's easy to overlook, especially when people are focused on tax deductions as a way of reducing their taxable income.
+We like to suggest this option to our clients because it's easy to overlook, especially when people are focused on tax deductions as a way of reducing their taxable income.

 3. Buy Municipal Bonds